pfsense/docs/source/usermanager/google-gsuite-auth-source.rst

 Download the certificate, key, username and password
 ----------------------------------------------------

-Download the certificate, key, username and password from GSuite to a local directory on a workstation.
+Download the certificate, key, username and password from G Suite to a local directory on a workstation.

 Import the certificate and key